CallJ051/spark-kafka-avro-demo/README.md

 3. ***output.csv***: an output example

 This project is built and packaged using Maven 3.3.9.
-The **target** directory contains a jar including all dependencies: ´demo.spark.josi-0.1-jar-with-dependencies´ To generate the jar, execute the following Maven command in the cloned directory:
+To generate an executable jar, execute the following Maven command in the cloned directory:
 ´mvn clean compile assembly:single´
+The **target** directory contains a jar including all dependencies: ´demo.spark.josi-0.1-jar-with-dependencies´

+However, you can also run the application using the mvn-exec-plugin by using the following commands.

+1.  `mvn clean install`
+2.  `mvn exec:java -D"exec.args=<YOUR ARGUMENTS>"`

+This readme assumes the user uses executes the jar, but you can find executions using the mvn-exec-plugin in the **Screenshots** section below.

 The **src/main/java/myapp** directory contains four .java files: